 This post may contain affiliate links.
 Please read our disclosure policy.

-2. Healthier Option: Using ground turkey makes this a lighter, leaner alternative to traditional beef meatloaf.
+• Lighter Option: Made with lean ground turkey, it’s a healthier alternative to traditional beef meatloaf.

 Ingredients